Tips for success with Google Ad Grants

 6. Automatically set bids

-Automating your bids with AdWords can save you time optimizing for your goals.
+Automating your bids with Google Ads can save you time optimizing for your goals.
 Maximize conversions, which is a Smart Bidding strategy, automatically sets bids to help get the most conversions for your campaign while spending your budget.
 Maximize conversions bidding strategy will identify which keywords are more likely to result in a desired action and will then bid more for those and less for others.
 You can turn on Maximize conversions on the Settings tab of your campaigns.

 Note: In Ad Grants, using Maximize conversions allows the system to bid over the program-level $2.00 USD max bid if your account’s performance merits doing so.